 You can interleave up to 32 of these “packet streams” which means you can have up to 32 different packet headers.
 We need this functionality to test targets that divide received packet streams into multiple “queues” for processing using multiple host CPU cores.

 You can configure random size packets but at BittWare we instead tend to sweep a design at line rate, starting with an endless series of tiny packets to verify no drops, then adding a byte to the payload, and continuing to test until we reach the biggest payload that a target design allows.

 We also allow users to insert a single instance of any packet they want into an ongoing stream.
 This is useful for inserting an error to see what happens.

 Packet streams are not required to launch at line rate as we can define a longer interpacket gap, thus reducing the packet rate.
 Finally, payload data can be zeros, random numbers, a repeating 64 byte pattern, or an increasing sequence (i.e. 0123456789101112…).

-This Synthetic Traffic Generator was created and tested on a BittWare XUP-P3R card containing a Xilinx VU9P chip, speed grade 2.
+This Synthetic Traffic Generator was created and tested on a BittWare XUP-P3R card containing an AMD VU9P chip, speed grade 2.
 The Traffic Generator does not use any external memory.
-The Design should port into any BittWare card with a Xilinx UltraScale+ chip containing a CMAC, as we demonstrated by porting the combination of Data Capture and Traffic Generator into the 250-SoC.
+The Design should port into any BittWare card with an AMD UltraScale+ chip containing a CMAC, as we demonstrated by porting the combination of Data Capture and Traffic Generator into the 250-SoC.